pentandra/lifepreserver/items/static/blog/posts/defining-the-scholarly-commons/persistent-identifiers/index.md

 # A deeper look at persistence

+In order to step forward we need to let go of the utopian vision of a perfectly consistent and always available World Wide Web.
 We need to embrace the Wild World Web with all its inconsistency and unavailability if we are going to find a real solution to this universal problem.
 If we look at the World Wide Web as a vast [distributed data store], we can then apply Eric Brewer's [CAP theorem] to the problem, which essentially states that _in the presence of a network partition, one has to choose between consistency and availability_.
 Framing the Web this way would allow us to define a broken link as an information resource with an availability problem.
 And as far as consistency goes, with a state that constantly fluxing between convergence and divergence, I don't have much hope that the Web will ever achieve perfect global consistency, perhaps not even _eventually_.
 I'm not even sure that's what we want.

+## Weakness of the DOI solution

 In answer to this problem, the DOI system offers a naive solution because it assumes that these resources will always be available in a consistent form